manuelkiessling/nodebeginner.org/NOTES.md

 Regularly dispatch an action ir

 mapStateToProps -> maps (part of) the Redux store state to the props of a presentational React component.

+Presentational components should always be functional, not class-based: https://reactjs.org/blog/2015/10/07/react-v0.14.html#stateless-functional-components